 AFTER THE SALE

-The intent of this article is to give landowners a sense of the process of selling your ranch.
+The intent of this article is to give landowners a sense of the process of selling their ranch.
 Each ranch is different and comes with its unique set of attributes and challenges too numerous to address here.
-Fay Ranches handles the sale of farms, ranches, timber and plantations throughout the U.S., and as a result, we run into a variety of unique challenges specific to the property, the region and the individuals involved.
-No two transactions are the same, but hopefully you now have a general idea of what to expect.
+Fay Ranches handles the sale of farms, ranches, timber, and plantations throughout the U.S., and as a result, we run into a variety of unique challenges specific to the property, the region and the individuals involved.
+No two transactions are the same, but hopefully, you now have a general idea of what to expect.

 If you have any further questions about the process of selling your ranch, please contact the Fay Ranches broker located closest to your property, and they will be happy to help you find the answers.
 Good luck.